mluisbrown/michael-brown.net-hugo/content/post/2021/xcode-tabs.md

 ## Old style tabs

 Of course the old style Xcode tabs still exist.
 The Cmd+T shortcut will open a new one.
 But I avoid using them.
 They now have absolutely no use for me at all.
 In fact, it may be a good idea to delete the Cmd+T shortcut mapping altogether to avoid accidentally creating any old style tabs.

+## Update: 19-Jan-2021

+If anyone from Apple is reading this 👋 Please, please can we have shortcuts like Cmd+1, Cmd+2 etc to jump straight to specific tabs like in Safari?
+Thanks to [@dmcrodrigues](https://twitter.com/dmcrodrigues) for the suggestion.